SaadiaM1346/SaadiaM1346/README.md

 ## Hi there!
-I'm Saadia ♡
+I'm Saadia •ᴗ•

 I’m a computer science student focused on solving problems and driving innovation through meaningful, real-world solutions.
-Currently, I’m working on full-stack development, building projects that make an impact and constantly expanding my skills to tackle new challenges in tech! •ᴗ•
+Currently, I’m working on full-stack development, building projects that make an impact and constantly expanding my skills to tackle new challenges in tech!

 <!--
 **SaadiaM1346/SaadiaM1346** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.